Daniel-Wittgenstein/jinx/DOCS/apidescrNU6.md

   but the text will be displayed before any other text.

+  You can also use this with jin.goto to jump to another knot,
+  # THIS WILL BE CHANGED.
+CHANGE DOCS ACCORDINGLY WHEN FIXED #
-  You can also use this with jin.goto to jump to another knot, only with "before" Jinx will jump immediately to that knot (right after the player selects a choice).
+  only with "before" Jinx will jump immediately to that knot (right after the player selects a choice).